 This next picture shows how the garden trug fits over the sides of the wheelbarrow.

 Serendipity made a guest appearance: my garden twine fit perfectly on the handle.
 You would think I had planned it but I didn’t.
 I just got lucky.

-I use twine all the time in the garden for tasks like tying peas, beans, tomatoes, and other vines.
+I use natural twine all the time in the garden for tasks like tying peas, beans, tomatoes, and other vines.
 I really love how easy this is to use.

 And, when it’s not in use, it makes a lovely planter.